Jonathan González (footballer, born 1999): Mexico

 González was blocked by his club Monterrey from joining the under-20 squad for the 2019 U-20 World Cup.

 Style of play

 González is described as "A technically proficient midfielder, who’s displayed a decent eye for a pass, Jonathan usually plays in a “number six” role as a deep-lying playmaker in a three-man midfield.
 However, he can use his talents in a more advanced midfield role, or as part of a double-pivot in a two-man midfield," and "[That] there's no petulance or talking back to the officials, but there is an aggressive (in a good way) and incessant motor looking to break up the opposition's play and distribute correctly when on the ball."

 Personal life

 Jonathan attended Montgomery High School in Santa Rosa, CA. from 2013-2017.
-His younger brother is Adrián González, who is currently part of the LA Galaxy academy.
+His younger brother is Adrián González, who is currently with MLS Next Pro side Austin FC II.